DouglasNeuroInformatics/Douglas_User_Documentation/docs/using_the_system/access_to_system.md

 ## Remote Access within the Douglas

-All platform hardware is acccessible within the Douglas Research Center network via `ssh`.
+All platform hardware is acccessible within the Douglas Research Centre network via `ssh`.
 The main userserver is available at `cicus03`, the storage server at `cicss03` and workstations are available in the range `cicws[01..41]`.